xwang6-cy/WebApp-MBTA/instructions.md

-# Web App Development - MBTA Helper
+# Web App Developement Project - MBTA Helper

 ## Introduction

 Welcome to the MBTA Helper project!

 You may have used multiple Python libraries to access information on the Internet.
 For example, `tweepy` can get Twitter data by interacting with Twitter's application programming interface (API).
 In this project, you will access web APIs directly and begin to write your own package/program to connect with new data sources.
 Then you will build a simple website containing some webpages with a small amount of dynamic content using the `Flask` web framework.
 This website will help people find a nearby MBTA station and other information by providing an address or point of interest.
-As part of the project, you are encouraged to use **ChatGPT** to explore APIs and Python libraries that have not been covered yet.
+As part of the project, you are encouraged to use ChatGPT to explore APIs and Python libraries that have not been covered yet.

 ### Skills Emphasized